 Certain types of burning our allowed but are subject to the following conditions:

-- Fires set for the removal of dangerous material,when there is no practical or lawful method of disposal, must be approved in advance by the North Dakota Department of Health.
+- Fires set for the removal of dangerous material,when there is no practical or lawful method of disposal, must be approved in advance by the North Dakota Department of Environmental Quality.

-- Where there is imminent danger to human health or safety, open burning may be conducted, but notification to the North Dakota Department of Health is required as soon as possible.
+- Where there is imminent danger to human health or safety, open burning may be conducted, but notification to the North Dakota Department of Environmental Quality is required as soon as possible.

-- A fire purposely set for the instruction and training of firefighting personnel is authorized; however, a notification of demolition must be submitted to the North Dakota Department of Health 10 days before the scheduled burning.
+- A fire purposely set for the instruction and training of firefighting personnel is authorized; however, a notification of demolition must be submitted to the North Dakota Department of Environmental Quality 10 days before the scheduled burning.
 The building must be inspected for asbestos, and all asbestos-containing material must be removed.

 Open Burning Variance Application

 All others who want to burn a house must apply for and receive a variance to the North Dakota Air Pollution Control Rules.
 Variance applications can be obtained from local public health units or from the North Dakota Department of Health.
-The application must be approved by the local fire department and the local public health unit, if applicable, before being submitted to the North Dakota Department of Health for review.
+The application must be approved by the local fire department and the local public health unit, if applicable, before being submitted to the North Dakota Department of Environmental Quality for review.
 The fire department and/or the local public health unit may want to inspect the site before endorsing the application.
 If the application is approved, a variance will be granted for 60 days.